 Tasmanian devils are extremely aggressive predators.
 Its prey can be the animal, which is even the size of a small kangaroo.
 However, these animals more often behave as opportunists, and instead of hunting for the live haul, they choose the carcass.

 Tasmanian devil’s favorite food is the wombat, mainly because of a large amount of fat it contains.
 The predator also eagerly eats domestic mammals, birds, fish, fruit, insects, frogs, tadpoles and reptiles.
 Its diet mostly depends on available food.

 Tasmanian devils have a very big appetite.
 During one day, they can consume food, which equals their body weight.

 The Tasmanian devil is not the monogamous animal and females usually have a few partners while mating.
 They choose them among dominating males, which fight for females during the rutting season.

 The pregnancy lasts 21 days, and there are from 2 to even 30 young animals born which weigh around 24 g (0.0085 oz).
 The young stay in the pouch for the next 100 days.
 However, the female has only four teats, which causes that the competition among the young is very high.
 The young leaving the pouch are 200 g (7.1 oz).
 They look like younger copies of their parents.
 They leave the burrow, which keeps them safe after 3 months.

 The average lifetime of the Tasmanian devil is 6 years.

 The mysterious tumour disease

-Tasmanian devils are in the centre of scientists’ interest.
+Tasmanian devils are in the center of scientists’ interest.
 In 1996, they became attacked by the mysterious facial tumour disease, which was infectious.
 Because of that, the species became endangered.
-The predatory character of animals is favourable for the spread of the disease.
+The predatory character of animals is favorable for the spread of the disease.
 Most species exposed to the disease are those attacking other devils.

 The disease has even caused changes in the reproduction of Tasmanian devils – there were much younger females taking part in the mating to bring up the young before dying.